DaveWM/dave-martin-blog/content/posts/running-datomic.md

 ## Solution Overview

 Datomic is a bit different to most databases, in that the underlying storage is completely decoupled from the process which writes to it (called the "transactor").
-I wanted to run the Datomic transactor in a docker container, for a few reasons:
+I wanted to run the Datomic transactor in a Docker container, for a few reasons:

 * It makes it easier to change to a different hosting provider, if you ever need to
 * It makes creating new environments easier
 * You don't have to worry about having all the correct dependencies installed (e.g. the correct java version)
-* It's more predictable - if the transactor works correctly when you run it in a container, you can be sure
+* It's more predictable - if the container works correctly once, you can be sure it'll work every time

 Luckily, we don't have to build a Docker image from scratch, there's a [base image on GitHub](https://github.com/pointslope/docker-datomic), courtesy of [PointSlope](https://www.pointslope.com/).